sd7y/cli-dict/README.md

 # Translation for shell

 ## Install
-Fork this project and pull the code to your computer.
+Fork this project and clone the code to your computer.
-`git pull <your forked address>`
+`git clone <your forked repository>`

 Install the [Deno](https://deno.land/)
 ```